wanisfahmyDE/wanisfahmyDE/README.md

 Hey there 👋

-My name is Wanis and I like working with Go, terraform, AWS, k8s, Kafka and Backstage.
+I work in a DevEx team at [@idealo](https://idealo.de) as a cloud engineer.

-Working as a senior cloud engineer [@idealo](https://idealo.de)
+My current focus is Go, Terraform, AWS, k8s and Backstage.

 ## Contact